The Light in the Piazza (musical): Act 2

 Margaret takes Clara to Rome to distract her and put an end to the affair.
 Back in Florence, the Naccarelli household is in complete chaos.
 As the family despairs, Signora Naccarelli translates in an aside; Fabrizio believes he has ruined everything with Clara, his father attempts to comfort him, and Giuseppe and Franca desire finer details ("Aiutami").

 No matter what Margaret tries, her daughter refuses to give her an inch, culminating in a painful confrontation wherein Margaret slaps Clara across the face.
 Clara erupts with a torrent of feeling, centered on Fabrizio and the nature of love ("The Light in the Piazza").
 This causes Margaret to relent, to set aside her doubts and considerations, and to no longer stand in the way of the wedding.
 The two return to Florence.

 Clara is instructed in the Latin catechism in preparation for converting to Catholicism while around her everyone in the extended family sings of their feelings, stirred up by the immediate presence of such intense, young love ("Octet Part 1").
-Franca, in an attempt to arouse her husband's jealousy, kisses Fabrizio right on the mouth, and Clara witnesses it, breaking into a furious rant that ends with her throwing a drink on Franca.
+Franca, in an attempt to arouse her husband's jealousy, kisses Fabrizio right on the mouth, and Clara witnesses it, breaking into a furious rant that ends with her throwing a drink on Franca ("Clara's Tirade").
 As Clara breaks down, Franca commends her for her bravery and declares her own desire to fight for Giuseppe.
 She toasts the upcoming union and is joined by the rest of the family ("Octet Part 2").

 At the wedding rehearsal, Clara and Fabrizio are filling out the necessary forms when Signor Naccarelli sees something on Clara's form that causes him to call off the wedding and take his family away at once.
 Clara wants to know what is wrong with her, but her mother says there is nothing at all wrong.
 With Clara sobbing and broken, alone in one of the pews of the church, Margaret reveals her worst fears and her shame at having been the source of her daughter's lifelong suffering.
-She resolves to do whatever it takes to give Clara a chance for happiness ("The Beauty Is [Reprise]").
+She resolves to do whatever it takes to give Clara a chance for happiness ("The Beauty Is (Reprise)").